kubernetes/enhancements/keps/sig-apps/3939-allow-replacement-when-fully-terminated/README.md

   Pod might be terminated due to the policy.

-In a Job v2 API, we should consider having the default behavior equivalent to `recreatePodsWhen: Failed`, given the above problems.
+In a Job v2 API, we should consider having the default behavior equivalent to `podReplacementPolicy: Failed`, given the above problems.
-We could even consider removing the proposed field `recreatePodsWhen`.
+We could even consider removing the proposed field `podReplacementPolicy`.

 But for backwards compatibility, in v1, we have to introduce a change of behavior as opt-in.